 LUGGING (of all types):

 One cause for both pinging and/or detonation is called Lugging.
 Lugging can cause serious & even sometimes rather immediate damage.
-There is no absolutely totally agreed-upon definition of lugging.
-I will give you my definitions and descriptions.
+There is no absolutely totally agreed-upon-definition of lugging.
+I will give you mine.

-Lugging can happen with any type of engine, no matter how modern, although it is less likely to be serious with today's modern automatic transmissions, which usually will 'kick-down' to a higher gear ratio, even without hard pushing of the throttle to 'force' the transmission to shift downwards.
+Lugging is likely possible with nearly any type of engine, no matter how modern, although it is less likely to be seen with modern automatic transmissions, which usually will 'kick-down' to a higher gear ratio, even without hard pushing of the throttle to 'force' the transmission to shift downwards.

 I will restate the above in a different way.
-An example of really bad lugging might be if you tried to ride your Airhead motorcycle up a hill or moderate upslope, at 2000 or even 4000 rpm, perhaps even higher rpm, using moderate (or even lots more) throttle; and you increased the throttle and got little or no effective acceleration.
+An example of really bad lugging might be if you tried to ride your Airhead motorcycle up a hill or moderate upslope, at 2000 or even 4000 rpm, perhaps even higher rpm, using moderate or lots of throttle; ......and you increased the throttle and got little or no effective acceleration.
 As you continued, the piston will heat up more and more, as will the engine.
 You might well experience detonation, and very well might not hear it! ...and the engine might fail disastrously; this is especially so if you continued the lugging.
 Lugging is usually thought of as a moderate rpm situation with heavy throttle.
-Lugging can be done on automatic transmission cars, but it is harder to do in such as "Drive" mode, as the transmission will either shift by itself; or, if you push the throttle too far to where a mechanical or electric method is employed, the transmission will then shift into a lower gear.
-Another way of saying that is the transmission will automatically shift downwards under even moderate+ throttle position, if rpm drops too much.
+Lugging can be done on automatic transmission cars, but it is harder to do in such as "Drive" mode, as the transmission will either shift by itself; or, if you push the throttle too far to where a mechanical or electric method is employed, the transmission will then shift into a lower (higher ratio ) gear.
+Another way of saying this is the transmission will automatically shift downwards under even moderate+ throttle position, if rpm drops too much.

 The problem with 'lugging' is that cylinder combustion pressures go quite high, perhaps extremely high, and a lot of heat can be, and usually is, developed.
 A hundred or so extra degrees of heat on an exhaust valve is actually a fair amount, and two hundred+ is A LOT.
-The pressure and heat is increased, and the amount of time that these two are increased is lengthened, thus the cooling provided by the exhaust valve closing and thereby transferring heat from valve to exhaust seat, is REDUCED.
+The pressure and heat is increased, and the amount of time that these two are increased is lengthened, thus the cooling provided by the exhaust valve closing and transferring heat from valve to exhaust seat, is reduced.
 The cylinder head heats up, the exhaust valve heats up, and even the intake valve heats up some.
-Not only are the valves affected, but lugging is harder on the rod bearings.
-If the lugging is done at low rpm, the bearings will be, in essence, starved for lubrication.
-Bearings need proper rpm (surfaces speed) and oil flow for lubrication AND COOLING protection.
-A treatise on how lubrication REALLY works is on this website. http://bmwmotorcycletech.info/oilessay.htm
+Not only are the valves affected, but lugging is usually harder on the rod bearings.
+If the lugging is done at low rpm, the bearings will be, in essence, starved for lubrication for complex lubrication reasons.
+Bearings need proper rpm, surfaces speed, and oil flow for lubrication AND COOLING protection.
+A treatise on how lubrication REALLY works is on this website.

-Another type of "lugging" needs to be discussed here.
-This one is probably hardly ever described as lugging.
+Another type of lugging needs to be discussed here.
+This one is hardly ever described as lugging.
 It is when a fair amount of throttle (usually, but sometimes only quite moderate) is being used at quite modest rpm, and one hears a metallic pinging noise from the engine.
 Americans call this PINGING, the Brits call it PINKING.
 It is commonly the result of too low octane in the fuel for whatever the engine tuning and condition happens to be.
-That can be thought of in another way, meaning that an engine that runs fine if in proper adjustment can make such noises if the engine adjustments are wrongly made or compression ratio too high for the gasoline quality, etc. Most Airhead engines have a potential pinging "zone" from idle rpm to maybe 4,000 rpm (at the most).
-Pinging/pinking is ALSO quite affected by ignition timing and piston speed, gasoline octane rating, and altitude (particularly carbureted engines), and is one of the several reasons that engines generally have an automatic ignition timing device that is more complicated than the ATU in Airheads.
+That can be thought of in another way, meaning that an engine that runs fine if in proper adjustment can make such noises if the engine adjustments are wrongly made or compression ratio too high for the gasoline quality, etc. Most Airhead engines have a potential pinging "zone" from idle rpm to maybe 4,000 rpm.
+Pinging/pinking is ALSO quite affected by ignition timing and piston speed, gasoline octane rating, and altitude (particularly carbureted engines), and is one of the several reasons that car engines generally have an automatic ignition timing device that is more complicated than the ATU in Airheads.
 For the Airheads, the ATU (Automatic Timing Unit) is located inside the ignition control area on the front of the engine.
-Except for the earliest /5 Airheads where at 800 rpm ignition advance begins ...yes, at slow idle ...and 2000 rpm gives maximum advance), our later /5 and /6 and later Airheads ATU's start advancing the ignition at about 1500 rpm and quit (that is, reach maximum) at about 3000 rpm.
+Except for the earliest /5 Airheads (where at 800 rpm ignition advance begins ...yes, at slow idle ...and 2000 rpm gives maximum advance), our later /5 and /6 and later Airheads ATU's start advancing the ignition at about 1500 rpm and quit (that is, reach maximum) at about 3000 rpm.

-Occasional transient pinging/pinking is not very dangerous to the engine's health, but it DOES accumulate its effects over long periods of time.
-If the pinging is relatively constant, for a period of time, that is BAD for the engine, and BAD things can happen, fairly quickly.
-Keep in mind that pinking, or pinking, is really HAMMERING of some sort.
+Occasional transient pinging/pinking is not very dangerous to the engine's health, but it DOES accumulate its effects over long periods of happenings ....and time.
+If the pinging is relatively constant, for a period of time, that is BAD for the engine, and BAD things can happen fairly quickly.
+Keep in mind that pinking, or pinging, is really HAMMERING of some sort.
 Some old ways of thinking about it are tiny explosions in a small area of the combustion chamber, but these are not really correct, nor are the valves hitting the seats.

-A final type of lugging is very serious; generally the damage can be seen rather quickly.
-This effect is called detonation, or piston detonation, and is not an explosion in the way the word detonation is typically used in life (although if the piston collapses it will look something like it).
-This phenomena is caused by extreme pressures in the cylinder.
-It is NOT a metallic sound, but more of a slightly bright thudding.
-It may be harder to hear than pinging due to its lower frequency tone, coupled with the fact that you are usually at speed with its aasociated wind noises.
-Detonation can happen from a faulty ignition system, but that is not something overly likely, particularly not so in an Airhead.
+A final type of lugging is very serious; generally the damage happens quickly.
+This effect is called detonation, or piston detonation, & is not an explosion in the way the word detonation is typically used in life (although if the piston collapses it will look something like it).
+This lugging phenomena is caused by extreme pressures in the cylinder.
+It is NOT a tinkly metallic sound, but more of a slightly bright (or not) thudding.
+It is almost always harder to hear than pinging due to its lower frequency tone, coupled with the fact that you are usually at speed with its aasociated wind noises.
+Detonation can happen from a faulty ignition system, but that is not something overly likely, particularly in an Airhead.
 Detonation is a sudden burning of the fuel, typically caused by the compression itself, like in a diesel engine.
 It can happen so early in piston movement (well before top-center) that the pressures that come about from the sudden burning are ENORMOUS on the piston top and rod, and if prolonged, the piston can collapse or disintegrate, usually at its weak area, such as the center of the dome, but this depends on the piston design and a few other things.

 If an exhaust valve looses its head, VERY serious engine damage is HIGHLY likely to occur quickly.
 BMW exhaust valves are very well made, of high quality two-piece design, and seldom fail ...but there are limits to metallurgy if one abuses the engine.
 There is a mathematical formula that equates exhaust temperature versus the pressure in the cylinder, and other such stuff ...but I think I'd REALLY be getting nerdy to show and describe it here.
-Most people's eyes roll up into their heads when much mathematics is involved!
+Most people's eyes roll up into their heads when mathematics is involved.
 I have seen serious engine damage from lugging.
-One particular instance, because I am aware (from talking to the rider and inspecting the engine some), occurred from the rider (on a R65), heavily lugging the engine over numerous miles on the same modestly steep upgrade, in this case, the road grade area was south of Bakersfield, California, and is called the Grapevine if you know the area .....where the road rises up into the mountains.
-The 65 does NOT like lugging, particularly because the exhaust valve stems are smaller than on the larger engines, so heat is more difficult to get rid of.
+One particular instance, because I am aware of all the details (from talking to the rider and inspecting the engine some), occurred from the rider (on a R65), heavily lugging the engine over numerous miles on the same modestly steep upgrade, in this case, the road grade area was south of Bakersfield, California, and is called the Grapevine if you know the area .....where the road rises up into the mountains.
+The 65 particularly does NOT like to be lugged, because the exhaust valve stems are smaller than on the larger engines, so heat is more difficult to get rid of.
 For those questioning this idea, perhaps because the engine is smaller than, say, a R100, and develops less heat over-all anyway, do keep in mind the simple mathematical calculation for area of a circle (the circle being the diameter of the valve stem).